HIGHLIGHTS

 Data encryption and decentralization

-By encrypting patient data and distributing it across a network of nodes, blockchain ensures that sensitive information remains secure and resistant to unauthorized access.
+By encrypting patient data and distributing it across a network of nodes, blockchain in healthcare market ensures that sensitive information remains secure and resistant to unauthorized access.
 Unlike traditional centralized systems, where a single breach can compromise the entire database, blockchain's decentralized architecture disperses the data, reducing the risk of a single point of failure.
 Each transaction is cryptographically secured, providing additional protection against cyber threats.

 Immutable records and audit trails